Sunday, June 30, 2019

 Unity in diversity in consciousness is Advaita.

-Consciously becoming aware of the Soul in the midst of diversity (waking) is Self- awareness or Brahmic awareness.
+Consciously becoming aware of the Soul in the midst of diversity (waking) is Self-awareness or Brahmic awareness.

 If you desire Self-realization, but you still say "I,” and if you feel the ‘Self’ is the ‘I’, you are not a wise seeker.
 You are simply ignorant. : ~ Santthosh Kumaar

 You, your thoughts and the world in which you exists is nothing to do with the Soul, the Self.
-Holding the Self as you is an error.*****
+Holding the Self as you is an error.+

 Remember: ~

-Thinker, thoughts and the world in which thinker exists is nothing to do with the Soul, the Self, which is hidden by ignorance.
-Those who think by insuring to whom the thoughts come will not be able to realize the ‘Self’ because they are thinking the ‘Self is within their body.
-The ‘Self’ is not within the body but it is hidden by the dualistic illusion (world).
+Those who think by ensuring to whom the thoughts come will not be able to realize the ‘Self’ because they are thinking the ‘Self is within their body.

-Thoughts and thinker and the world the thinker exists belongs to the dualistic illusion.
-Without the form, time and space the thoughts will not form.
-Thoughts come to the thinker.
-The thinker is an individual whereas the ‘Self is not an individual.
-The source of the thoughts is the ego.
 Without the ego, the thoughts will not rise.
 Thoughts and thinker and the world the thinker exists is nothing to do with the Soul, the ‘Self, which is hidden by the dualistic illusion (I).

 You are the thinker.
 The thoughts come to you.
-You are bound by the form, time and space whereas the Soul the innermost Self is formless, timeless and spaceless existence.
-The thoughts will not raise in the domain of the Soul, the innermost ‘Self’ because it is the ever formless, timeless and spaceless existence.
+You are bound by form, time, and space whereas the Soul the Self is a formless, timeless, and spaceless existence.

 Therefore, just by finding out to whom the thoughts come?
-Who is the knower? it is impossible to realize the truth, which is beyond the form, time and space.
-Perfect understanding of ‘what is what' is what is very much necessary to cross the threshold of the dualistic illusion. : ~ Santthosh Kumaar
+Who is the knower? it is impossible to realize the truth, which is beyond form, time, and space.

-The world in which we exist (waking) is a merely a superimposition like seeing a snake superimposed on a rope on a dark night.*****
+The world in which we exist (waking) is a merely a superimposition like seeing a snake superimposed on a rope on a dark night.+

 The Soul the ‘Self’ is the One without a second.
-There is not the least shadow of multiplicity in the realm of the Soul which is present in the form of the consciousness."
+There is not the least shadow of multiplicity in the realm of the Soul which is present in the form of consciousness."

-That is why Sage Sri, Sankara says:~ VC -65~ As a treasure hidden underground requires (for its extraction) competent instruction, excavation, the removal of stones and other such things lying above it and (finally) grasping, but never comes out by being (merely) called out by name, so the transparent Truth of the Self, which is hidden by Maya and its effects are to be attained through the instructions of a knower of Brahman, followed by reflection, meditation and so forth, but not through perverse arguments
+That is why Sage Sankara says:~ VC -65~ As a treasure hidden underground requires (for its extraction) competent instruction, excavation, the removal of stones and other such things lying above it, and (finally) grasping, but never comes out by being (merely) called out by name, so the transparent truth of the Self, which is hidden by Maya and its effects are to be attained through the instructions of a knower of Brahman, followed by reflection, meditation and so forth, but not through perverse arguments

 Remember:~